pwang1230/pwang1230.github.io/_pages/about.md

 I am broadly interested in the intersection of <a href='#'> AR/VR</a>,  <a href='#'>Art/Design</a>, and  <a href='#'>the Social Sciences</a>.
 My current research focuses on investigating human behavior through building Augmented Reality and Virtual Reality systems that facilitate in learning and collaboration between people and machines.

-I currently work as a research assistant advised by <a href='http://www.cs.columbia.edu/~feiner/'>Professor Steven Feiner</a> at the <a href='https://graphics.cs.columbia.edu/home'> Computer Graphics and User Interfaces Lab </a> at Columbia.
+While at Columbia, I worked as a research assistant advised by <a href='http://www.cs.columbia.edu/~feiner/'>Professor Steven Feiner</a> at the <a href='https://graphics.cs.columbia.edu/home'> Computer Graphics and User Interfaces Lab </a> at Columbia University.

+I currently work as a research assistant advised by Professor Jeremy Bailenson at the<a href='https://vhil.stanford.edu/'> Virtual Human Interaction Lab</a> at Stanford University.